Suicidal for Life: Reception

 The critical reception of Suicidal for Life was lackluster.
 AllMusic writer Eduardo Rivadavia gave the album an average of 1.5 out five stars, writing, "Suicidal Tendencies' long relationship with Epic Records came to an end with 1994's Suicidal for Life and, as expected, the breakup was not a pretty one.
 The label's inability to introduce any of the group's groundbreaking albums to a significantly wider audience certainly didn't sit well with ST main man Mike Muir, who decided to run through the motions while being as gratuitously offensive as possible on this contractually necessary release."

 Even though the album failed to live up to the expectations of Suicidal Tendencies' previous releases, commercial and otherwise, Suicidal for Life peaked at number 82 on the Billboard 200 chart, making it their second highest-chart entry behind The Art of Rebellion, which peaked at number 52.
 Among the album's songs, "What You Need's a Friend" had garnered airplay through radio (most notably from KNAC in Los Angeles), while a music video was shot for "Love vs. Loneliness" but received only limited airplay on MTV.

 Suicidal Tendencies have rarely played any songs from Suicidal for Life since their reunion in 1996, though "Fucked Up Just Right!" was played live again briefly in 2012.
-"What Else Could I Do?", "What You Need's a Friend", "Depression and Anguish", "Evil" and "Love vs. Loneliness" have never once been performed live.
+"What Else Could I Do?", "What You Need's a Friend", "Depression and Anguish", "Evil" and "Love vs. Loneliness" have never been performed live.